Dog therapy for kids facing the trauma of the war in Ukraine

 Now it focuses on people affected by the war.
 These days, when some areas are without power after the Russian attacks to Ukrainian energy infrastructure, the two-story building is one of the few places with light and heating.

-With the kids gathered, some wearing festive blue or red Christmas hats, Sliepora cagily asked if they wanted to meet someone.
+With the kids gathered, some wearing festive blue or red Christmas hats, Sliepova cagily asked if they wanted to meet someone.
 Yes, they did, came the response.
 The door opened.
 The faces of the children glowed.
 They smiled.

 And in came Bice, the tail-wagging therapist.